 This could include ex-Lidl top manager Karl-Heinz Holland, who joined L1 Retail in February/March 2017, former Carrefour Deputy CFO Sergio Dias, and me.
 We'd also love to have independent directors on the Board.

-We don't have the impression that the European Commission, CNMV, or the other financial authorities involved are dragging their feet.
-We have already received one anti-monopoly authorisation from Brazil and initial feedback from CNMV.
+We don't have the impression that the European Commission, the CNMV, or the other financial authorities involved are dragging their feet.
+We have already received one anti-monopoly authorisation from Brazil and initial feedback from the CNMV.